orgua/shepherd_v2_planning/10_concept_testbed.rst

     - manageable from the intranet
     - needs access to vLAN of RF-Nodes (mostly ssh-based)
     - ZIH Response -> for access from outside (internet) the server needs a security-concept

+Misc
     - Casing in laser-acrylic or off-the-shelf case with custom front
     - dynamic roles of nodes -> config can be "static" (network access, gps attached, mobile) -> ansible-roles
+    - switching to BB-AI seems to be an important step, but price increase is 3.5 fold
+        - focus is still on the PRUs, now 4 Cores
+        - GBE is more than welcome
+        - we get a more reliable power connection (type c instead of micro-usb)
+        - CPU is hopefully drastically faster
+            - BBB brings 277 MIPS FP, 1600 MIPS Int (see 25_improve_sw_linux.rst)
+            - BBAI TBD
+    - with vCap in mind, PRU would be best replaced by a teensy 4.1 (keep it simple) or same uController
+        - teensy has lots of iO, SPI with DMA & FIFO, FPU, 600 MHz, 1 MB RAM
+    - web-interface should make clear that users are responsible to stay within ETSI-norm, monitoring and logging is active
+    - ssh-interface should also make clear about project, active monitoring and offer a contact-email

 Administrative Info
 -------------------